Last Updated on November 24, 2025

 Strict schedules and phone limits

-Most programs run on consistent daily routines (wake, groups, meals, movement, lights-out).
-Limits on phones and laptops help reduce triggers and privacy risks.
-If you are used to a flexible day, this can feel extreme; in practice it’s a safety net that makes early recovery possible.
+Most programs follow a consistent daily routine that includes wake-up times, groups, meals, movement, and lights-out.
+Limits on phones, laptops, and social media are common.
+These rules help reduce triggers, protect privacy, and keep people engaged in treatment.
+If you are used to a flexible schedule, this structure can feel extreme, but it often serves as a safety net that makes early recovery possible.

 Unusual therapy modalities